sumanb007/kubernetes/sample-project/README.md

       name: web-mongodb-headless
     spec:
       clusterIP: None  # headless required for sts
+      publishNotReadyAddresses: true
       selector:
         app: web-mongodb
       ports:
       - port: 27017
         targetPort: 27017
     ```
-    **Why?** Pods need to talk to each other by name.
+    **Why ?** Pods need to talk to each other by name.
 Without a headless service, pods only get a shared name (like a common receptionist) and can’t call each other directly.

     MongoDB sts pods needs to:
     - Know who the other members are
     - Elect a primary (the leader pod)
     - Keep all data in sync between members

+    **Why publishNotReadyAddresses: true ?**
+    - We are using `publishNotReadyAddresses: true` for the headless service (web-mongodb-headless) to ensure that even when the MongoDB pods are not ready (during startup, recovery, etc.), their addresses are published.
+This is important for the replica set configuration because the MongoDB pods need to be able to discover each other even when they are not fully ready (for example, during initial setup or when a pod is restarting).
+Without this, the DNS records for the pods might not be available until they are ready, which could prevent the replica set from forming.

+    - However, note that in the StatefulSet, we have a readiness probe.
+So once a pod is not ready, it will be removed from the service endpoints.
+But for headless services, the DNS records are normally only published for ready pods.
+By setting `publishNotReadyAddresses: true`, we ensure that the DNS records are published even when the pods are not ready.
+This is crucial for the replica set to be able to reconnect and recover.

-**Before applying changes in mongoDB sts:***  To avoid MongoDB driver occur issues with the replica set configuration for the connection, let's add the connection string 'backend deploy' to use the headless service (which will load balance the connections to the MongoDB pods) and let the MongoDB driver discover the replica set members.
+**Before applying changes in mongoDB sts:***
+1. To avoid MongoDB driver occur issues with the replica set configuration for the connection, let's add the connection string 'backend deploy' to use the headless service (which will load balance the connections to the MongoDB pods) and let the MongoDB driver discover the replica set members.

     In `backend-deploy.yml` .containers.env. we add :
    `mongodb://web-mongodb-headless:27017/?replicaSet=rs0&readPreference=primaryPreferred`

    ```yaml